Rajpratik71/volatility-wiki/FAQ.md

 ### What about reading crash dumps and hibernation files

+Volatility should automatically determine whether you've asked it to analyze a crash dump file or a hiberation file, and allow you to run plugins against them just like normal.

+If you'd like to save these files as raw dd files, you can use the imagecopy plugin to convert them to raw memory images.
+The raw memory images can also be analyzed using the normal Volatility commands.

 ### Can Volatility acquire physical memory

+Short answer: No. Long Answer: The imagecopy plugin can be used to copy one address space to a file (allowing acquisition from address spaces such as IEEE 1394), but in general no, to acquire memory, you must use another tool.
+For a list of possibilities, see: [The Forensics Wiki](http://www.forensicswiki.org/wiki/Tools:Memory_Imaging)

 ### What's the largest memory dump Volatility can read